 (FIND: The Twilight Zone on James Poniewozik’s list of the all-TIME 100 TV Shows)

 On Nov.
 22, 1963, Matheson was playing golf with Sohl when they learned President Kennedy had died.
 On the way home, their car was tailgated and sideswiped by a huge truck that drove them off the road.
 A few years later, he embellished the adventure as “Duel.”
-The TV-movie version provided the 24-year-old Spielberg with his feature directing debut. ”It’s Psycho and The Birds, on wheels,” Spielberg said in an extra for the Duel DVD.
+The TV-movie version provided the 24-year-old Spielberg with his feature directing debut. ”It’s Psycho and The Birds, on wheels,” said Spielberg in a 2004 interview for the Duel DVD.
 The psycho is the unseen truck-driver playing cat-and-mouse with the solitary driver (Dennis Weaver) whom Matheson unsubtly called Mann, as in Mann vs Machine.
 The Birds aspect: the inexplicable made inescapable. ”And to give credit where credit is due,” Spielberg added, “it was Richard Matheson who was very clear in his teleplay that you didn’t see the driver.
 That attracted me more than anything else.
 The unseen is always more frightening than what you throw in the audience’s face.”

 Spielberg’s view was Matheson’s.
 “I hate the word horror,” the author told fantasy editor and writer Stanley Wiater for the 2009 video doc Dark Dreamers.
 “To me, the word horror is visceral.
 Terror hits you in the mind.
 You don’t have to show anything to scare a lot of people.”
 Just the wail of an invisible child, or the face of a furry gremlin (played by Burt Lancaster’s pal and stuntman Nick Cravat) on the wing of a Twilight Zone plane.